 La Scala Salad & Dressing

 Here it is, the long awaited salad and dressing you have all been asking for.
 I’m hopelessly busy lately working full time at a client’s home in Malibu.
-The long drive from West Hollywood six days a week mixed with the volume of cooking has left me beyond exhausted at the end of each day, to the point where today my body gave up on me and I’m actually sick in bed.
+The long drive from West Hollywood six days a week mixed with the volume of cooking has left me beyond exhausted at the end of each day, to the point where I’m actually sick in bed today.
 Which means I have some time to catch up on my website that has been neglected lately.

 Here’s a little history of the salad: